Ferdinand II of Aragon married Isabella I of Castile in 1469. Their alliance united Aragon and Castile, starting the formation of Spain.

 Annie Smith Peck (born Providence, Rhode Island, 1850; died New York, New York, July 18, 1935) was a famous mountain climber.
 In 1895 she scaled the Matterhorn.
 Later she climbed the Peruvian mountain Huascaran, setting a record for the highest peak ever climbed by man or woman in the western hemisphere.
 When she was 61, she climbed Mt.
 Coropuna in Peru.
 At the top of the 21,250 feet summit, she planted a banner stating “Votes for Women.”
 Idea: Children could find out when women did get the right to vote.

 Philip Pullman (born Norwich, England, 1946) is a children’s author.
 He wrote The Golden Compass, The Subtle Knife, and The Amber Spyglass.
 He received the very prestigious Astrid Lindgren Award in 2005.
+He was knighted in 2019.
 Children could visit his website at: Philip Pullman.

 Martha Wayles Skelton Jefferson (born Charles City County, Virginia, 1748; died Monticello, Virginia, September 6, 1782) was the wife of Thomas Jefferson, third president of the United States.
 She died before Jefferson was elected president.
 They had six children, but only two lived to adulthood.
 These two daughters often filled the role of hostess at the White House.
 Children could visit a website at: Martha Jefferson.